 More than 20% of all opioid overdoses occur among patients who receive little or no opioids each day at all.7,8 People in this group are believed to suffer from very low doses of opioids, which many doctors tend not to prescribe.
 About 400 overdoses of prescription opioids occur due to the high dosage (110-milligram morphine equivalent of the daily dose) prescribed by a single prescriber.

 In addition to patients in severe danger of dying due to the disease, one in ten patients is also at a high risk of becoming hospitalized.
 Over 40% of opioid overdose dangers can be attributed to patients receiving high doses from several doctors daily.
-In addition to being at risk of overdosing themselves, members of this third subset are at risk of supplying drugs to others who are not legally using them, as well as for diverting or supplying drugs to other individuals who are not using them legally.
+This third subset of drug users is also at risk for overdose dangers and supplying drugs to others who cannot legally possess them and even diverting or supplying drugs to individuals who cannot legally possess them.

 66% of non-medics believe that their drugs come from a friend or neighbour’s prescription, whereas only 20% say they obtained their medications from their doctors.